carlos-moy-gra/bluesky-demo/README.md

 Bluesky aims to support an open and decentralized ecosystem, with no cost barriers for accessing the API

 ## Okay... but which are the rates?
-Official max rates can be found here link, but a summary is provided below.
+Official max rates can be found [here](https://docs.bsky.app/docs/advanced-guides/rate-limits), but a summary is provided below.

 * 3K requests per 5 mins per IP address
 * ~1.5K posts per hour per account and a max of ~11.5K per day